This is a procedure to remove your damaged knee joint and replace it with an artificial joint.

 - Losing weight if you’re overweight can reduce the load on your knee

-- Joint injections can reduce pain and stiffness for several months
+- Joint injections, such as steroid or hyaluronic acid, can reduce pain and stiffness for several months

 - knee stiffness

 - infection of the joint replacement, needing further surgery